nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added metric to show usage per h5live pull token
    -  unknown/unauthorized tokens are shown as well

-## 2.3 - world map as entry point
+## 2.3 - World map as entry point

 -  added further metrics and top 10 list of countries to world map
 -  added hidden option to select a country directly from the country pie chart
 -  improved display of world map: flatter world map and highlight top 10 points
 -  improved month to date widget: user can compare current month with same period of previous month

-## 2.2 - internal cleanup and refactoring
+## 2.2 - Internal cleanup and refactoring

 -  added new H5Live metric: average and median of played time
 -  added server/player ratio for H5live metrics to admin organisation list